Choosing the best compound bow for the money can be a long and overwhelming process. We’re here to help!

 That’s what makes it such a cool option for someone looking for something to build upon.
 This bow can easily grow with you.

 The SAS Rage is great for those that are looking for a more powerful bow to transition to from lower draw weight models.
-It’s fast on the target range, clocking in up to 270 fps, but like any beginner bow, not as high impact as the higher end hunting bows used for large game.
-SAS did make a fast compound bow for its price.
+It’s fast on the target practice range, clocking in up to 270 fps, but like any beginner bow, not as high impact as the higher end hunting bows used for large game.
+SAS did make a fast bow for its price.

 - Very upgradeable